webhintio/hint/docs/user-guide/rules/x-content-type-options.md

 (see also [whatwg/fetch#395](https://github.com/whatwg/fetch/issues/395).

-Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that its a script and it wasn't served with one of the [JavaScript media type](https://html.spec.whatwg.org/multipage/scripting.html#javascript-mime-type), it will block it.
+Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that it's a script and it wasn't served with one of the [JavaScript media type](https://html.spec.whatwg.org/multipage/scripting.html#javascript-mime-type), it will block it.